Segmentation, Mapping, Text, LLMs

 • Both are unsupervised ML algos

-- E.g. run PCA to first compress large data, then K-Means to group points
+• E.g. run PCA to first compress large data, then K-Means to identify similar points

-- Or, K-Means to identify clusters, then PCA to visualize them in 2D space
+• Or, K-Means to identify clusters, then PCA to visualize centroids in 2D space

 Conceptual organization